orbeon/orbeon-forms-doc/form-builder/formulas-examples.md

 ## Validating with a regular expression for an optional value

-Scenario: check that a given number value is either blank or has exactly 5 digits".
+Scenario: check that a given number value is either blank or has exactly 5 digits.

 ```xpath
 matches(string(.), '\d{5}') or xxf:is-blank(string(.))